jhe274/Jiachen-He.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Physics, University of Kentucky, (Expected Graduation: May 2025)
+* Ph.D. in Physics, University of Kentucky, 2025
 * M.S. in Physics, University of Kentucky, 2019
 * B.E. in Measurement Control Technology and Instruments (equivalent to EE), Shenzhen University, 2017